 This can be too much for the fish to take and often leads them to becoming stressed and they go into starvation and shutdown mode.

 We feed our medium ( 3-4” ) to large Butterflyfish (4-8”) a variety of foods to ensure they receive a balanced diet.
 Our main source of food is Omega One Marine Pellets With Garlic.
 They seem to be a favorite with many saltwater fish.
-We also feed them Algae Seaweed Strips held in place on the glass with Aquatic F
+We also feed them Algae Seaweed Strips held in place on the glass with Aquatic Food Clips.

-Their Main diet should consist of meaty foods like Brine Shrimp, fish, crustaceans,
+Their Main diet should consist of meaty foods like Brine Shrimp, fish, crustaceans, mysis shrimp and a selection of frozen meaty foods along with their usual Marine pellet or flake foods.

 Feed often and small portions to ensure they receive their share of the food along with all the other fish in the tank.